The High Reclaimer

 - Hand of Silence - Reclaimer has a small aura for collecting souls; Hand of Silence significantly increases the bubble, as well as helping you with soul management issues if you have other models that collect souls.

 - Captain Sam MacHorne & the Devil Dogs with an Attendant Priest can do really interesting things being brought back from the dead to drop point-blank AoE knockdowns (that are fired from too close to fully miss).
 Unfortunately, as of the Oblivion update, this combo is only available in the Creator's Might theme list, and will be your only unit outside of Rhoven and the Choir.

 - Menite Archon - You can put Hand of Fate on him so it'll stack with its Divine Inspiration just like the Judicator.
 Additionally, the "bounces" from Ashes to Ashes get buffed by the Archon's Fuel for the Flames.

-- A Judicator is one of your best targets for Hand of Fate; when combined with the Blessed theme benefit from Exemplar Interdiction and Choir, the Judicator becomes one of the deadliest models in the game.
+- A Judicator is one of your best targets for Hand of Fate; when combined with the Hand of Vengeance theme benefit from Faithful Masses and Choir, the Judicator becomes a very deadly model.

 Released way back in Warmachine: Prime (2003)